After a big 2021, Wall Street starts new year edging higher

-Stocks rose in afternoon trading on Wall Street Monday in a solid start to the new year after closing out 2021 with big gains for the third year in a row.
+Stocks rose on Wall Street in afternoon trading Monday, marking a solid start to the new year after closing out 2021 with big gains for the third year in a row.

-Technology companies and a mix of retailers gained ground.
-Tesla jumped 10.3% after after reporting strong delivery numbers for 2021.
+Technology stocks and a mix of retailers and other companies that rely on consumer spending gained ground.
+Tesla jumped 12.1% for the biggest gain in the S&P 500 after after reporting strong delivery numbers for 2021.

-Smaller company stocks outpaced the broader market in a signal that investors felt confident about economic growth.
-The Russell 2000 rose 0.6%.
+Smaller company stocks also notched gains, a signal that investors felt confident about economic growth.
+The Russell 2000 rose 0.7%.

-Investors are heading into a new year with the virus pandemic still posing a threat to the economy.
+Apple was up 2.5%, nudging the iPhone maker closer to becoming the first company to hit a market capitalization of $3 trillion.

+The major challenges to the economy and corporate profits that investors navigated in 2021 remain potential headwinds in the new year, including the viral pandemic.
 Wall Street has been busy since December monitoring the latest wave of cases with the omicron variant.

 Businesses and consumers are also still dealing with supply chain problems and persistently rising inflation that has made a wide range of goods more expensive.
 The rising costs could threaten to crimp consumer spending and weaken economic growth.